 Then in 1534, Jacques Cartier landed on these shores and "discovered" what would become Canada in the name of the King of France.

-Over time, a series of new arrivals set foot in Gaspésie, including the French, Acadians, Loyalists, Bretons and Basques, all of whom made this region their new homeland.
+Over time, a series of new arrivals set foot in Gaspésie, including the French, Acadians, Loyalists, Bretons and Basque, all of whom made this region their new homeland.
 These settlers eventually also included immigrants from England, Jersey Island, Scotland and many other places.

-The region's fascinating history is presented in museums, interpretation centres and historical sites, all of which give you the opportunity to delve a little deeper into the lives of local First Nations people and pioneers.
+The region's fascinating history is presented in museums, interpretation centres and historic sites, all of which give you the opportunity to delve a little deeper into the lives of local First Nations people and pioneers.